issaevis/holbertonschool-shell/README.md

-# Project 5
+# Project 5 - Project 8

-This repository contains project number 5.
-All the files are located inside /basics.
+This repository contains project number 5, 6, 7 and 8.

 ## Status
 The project is completed and all the exercises are solved.